learn-co-students/dc-web-062518/49-jwt-auth/README.md

 ## Authentication vs. Authorization

 ### Authentication
 Confirming who you are
 Identity

+Multi-factor (password + phone, email, hardware, Authenticator, Authy)

+Some kind of _proof_

 ### Authorization
 permission - based on who you are, what are you allowed to do?

 `current_user` - check role, access level
+Business logic
+ - if you are an admin, you can create a page
+ - if you are a user, you can post a comment
+ - not signed in, you can view a page, but nothing else

 ## Rails Authentication Review
 ### bcrypt
-password storage (hashed, salted passwords) password_digest has_secure_password
+password storage (hashed, salted passwords) hashed - one way function salt - add some random string to the password 'password123' + 'aslkdfjalskdfjkasjdf' (rainbow table) password_digest

+has_secure_password
+  password - doesn't get stored in plaintext

+We don't want access to the passwords
+Liability - if we have that access, that's dangerous

 ### /login
-route - accepts the username and password check the username and password start a session send back a cookie with the session info
+route - accepts the username and password check the username and password start a session send back a _cookie_ with the session info

 ## Authorization Review
 based on the session info
-before_action - check whether the user was 'Authorized' to access some resource either allow or respond with some error
+before_action - check whether the user was 'Authorized' to access some resource / perform some action either allow or respond with some error

 Gems:
 - Devise
 - CanCanCan

+## How do we do this in React?
+- routes
+- instead of a form submit, use a fetch
+- how do we include our authentication when we're using fetch?

 ## Authorization and Authentication in React
 Access the sessions from React?